soulim/soundcloud-challenge/README.md

 ## Results

-**SuperUpload** is application based on Sinatra.
+**SuperUpload** is an application based on Sinatra.
 It uses UploadProgress middleware to handle upload process.
-This middleware has been created as part of challenge.
+This middleware has been created as part of the challenge.

 ### Demo